bigmazi/cwc/cwc22-changelog.md

 ### Salutary Serum
 - The max amount of bottles is increased to 12 (was 6).
-- Slightly increased the linger duration for the bottles that are marked for destruction (happens once Medic places attempts to place 13th bottle).
+- Slightly increased the linger duration for the bottles that are marked for destruction (happens when Medic attempts to place 13th bottle).
 - Note that Overdose & Ubersaw treats Salutary Serum alt-fire charge level as ubercharge level for their bonuses.

 ### Life Stealer